jsuto/piler-examples/examples/zentyal/README.md

-# Deploying piler enterprise to zentyal using docker-compose
+# Deploying piler to Zentyal using docker-compose

 ## The goal

 We are going to install piler in a dockerized environment.
-The GUI will authenticate users using the LDAP server running on Zentyal.
+The GUI will authenticate users using the LDAP server (ie.
+Samba) running on Zentyal.
 Postfix will send a copy of each received email to the archive.

 ## The layout